mtinglof/Webcrawler/README.md

 ### Initial Configuration

+A Chrome Driver is used to scrap data from the web.
+It is required that the Chrome Driver is saved to your local machine and the path is properly set in the program.
+More information about the Chrome Driver can be found here http://chromedriver.chromium.org/getting-started

 It is recommended that you configure the AdBlock extension for the ChromeDriver.
 More information can be found here https://stackoverflow.com/questions/42231604/how-to-activate-adblocker-in-chrome-using-selenium-webdriver and the path to the extension should be set within the program.

 ## Features